BhavyaJain2004/BankManagementSystem/README.md

 # Bhavyainternationalbank
-Welcome to Bhavya International Bank , Just like a Real Bank , You can open accounts , check balances , deposit money , transfer funds to different bank accounts and close account when needed.
+Welcome to Bhavya International Bank!!!!
+Features mirroring those of a Real bank now , You can open accounts , Check Balances , Deposit Money , Transfer funds to different bank accounts and Close account when needed.